Lacamoura48/human-pose-to-3d/README.md

    ```
 3. **Open your browser:**
    Visit [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal).
-4. **Interact!**
+4. **Upload and Animate!**
+   - Click the video input to upload a video file
+   - Watch as MediaPipe detects the human pose in the video
+   - See your 3D character automatically mirror the detected poses
-   - Use your mouse to orbit, pan, and zoom the camera.
+   - Use your mouse to orbit, pan, and zoom the camera around the animated model
-   - Drag the colored controls attached to the character’s hands, feet, and hips to pose the model.

 ## 🧩 How It Works
-- The app loads a Mixamo character (`bot.glb`) and extracts its skeleton.
-- For each IK target (hands, feet, hips), a draggable control is created using `TransformControls`.
+- MediaPipe's pose detection model analyzes the uploaded video frame by frame
+- Detected pose landmarks are mapped to the 3D model's bone structure
-- The [CCDIKSolver](https://threejs.org/docs/#examples/en/animation/CCDIKSolver) updates the skeleton in real time, solving for natural joint rotations using min and max rotation for each joint.
+- The [CCDIKSolver](https://threejs.org/docs/#examples/en/animation/CCDIKSolver) applies the poses to the skeleton with natural joint constraints
+- Real-time pose transfer creates smooth, realistic character animation from human movement
-- All logic is in [`src/main.js`](src/main.js), with bone names in [`src/boneNames.js`](src/boneNames.js).
+- All logic is in [`src/main.js`](src/main.js), with bone names in [`src/boneNames.js`](src/boneNames.js)

 ## 📦 Project Structure
 ```